infinitelylearn/learn_python/prompts_instructions/framework_prompt.md

 5. Present your recommendation to the user: "Based on your progress, I recommend we focus on [topic] next"
 6. Ask if they prefer instruction or assessment on this topic
 7. Deliver instruction or assessment, using examples from the user's preferred financial domain (forex, stocks, etc.)
-8. At the end of the session, request instruction_update_commands.md if needed
+8. At the end of the session, or after a considerable amount of progress, request instruction_update_commands.md when needed
-9. Provide the update command for the user to run
+9. Provide the update command for the user to run, and then remind the user to revoke as no longer needed
-10. Summarize progress and preview what would logically come next
+10. Summarize progress and learnings

 ## Essential Learning Principles